rv2442/Employee_database_app_py/README.md

+# EMPLOYEE DATABASE APP USING PYTHON

-This is a basic Employee Database Application using Python and SQLite having basic functionalities to create, modify, delete individuals, delete all, import, and export CSV formatted data.
+This is a basic GUI Employee Database Application using Python and SQLite having basic functionalities:
+>1. create
+>2. modify
+>3. delete individuals
+>4. delete all
+>5. import, and export CSV formatted data

+Technologies used:
+>1.
+Python (Tkinter)
+>2.
+SQlite